twilio/react-native-twilio-video-webrtc/README.md

 - `TwilioVideoParticipantView` / is responsible for a remote peer's camera feed

 The [Example App](./ExampleApp) provides an example how the Video React Native SDK can be used.
-Please check out the Example App's [README](./ExampleApp/README.md) for more details.

 **Before running the Example App**, ensure you first install dependencies in the root SDK directory to generate the version constants:
 ```shell
 yarn install
 ```
-Please check out the Example App's [README](./ExampleApp/README.md) for more details on how to run it.
+Please check out the Example App's [README](./ExampleApp/README.md) for more details.

 ## Contributing